lakes-legendaries/litmon/docsrc/results.rst

 Results List
 ************

-Results of running this repo can be downloaded from any of the links below:
+Results from running this algorithm can be downloaded from any of the links below.
+These files list the top-scoring (most relevant) articles that the algorithm found in the specified time periods.

 .. raw:: html